 We’ve seen a number of solutions in recent times to help combat our greatest nemesis: noise.

 From mesh heads to isolation products, it’s clear that things are moving on from the rubber mutes of yore to provide a more realistic and actually enjoyable solution for keeping our kits quiet.
-The latest development when it comes to our metals are practice cymbals, and Sabian’s Quiet Tone range is the latest to join the market.
+The latest development when it comes to our metals are low volume cymbals, and Sabian’s Quiet Tone range is the latest to join the market.

 What exactly is a practice cymbal, then?
 Well, it used to be a cymbal-shaped object made of plastic or rubber that either went ‘clack’ or ‘thud’ respectively, was unforgiving on your hands and depending on its weight and fitting either moved or didn’t.
 Thankfully, Zildjian’s L80 series - a spin-off from its Gen16 electronic cymbals - gave birth to a new idea.
 By drilling hundreds of tiny holes in the surface of the cymbal, the volume is reduced significantly, while continuing to maintain the feel and physical balance of normal cymbals.